bshurick/production-demo/README.md

 [House Prices dataset from Kaggle](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/data) and unzip into a data/ folder in the package root directory for use with model training and evaluation.

+When running automated training via the provided [continous deployment pipeline](#how-can-i-set-up-a-continuous-deployment-pipeline), the agent expects to have the original zip file in the /tmp directory of the running agent.

 ### Build testing
 Install tox with `pip install tox`; run build and unit tests using the `tox` command.